We’ve seen that Rye code can consist of literal values, for example:

 { "Hello" "Word" } ; block of texts

-And these values can be assigned to words using set-word, words that have a colon or their right.
+These values can be assigned to words using set-words, i.e. words that have a colon on their right.

 age: 33